Main illustration: Alice Yang

 - Cutting support to the bone to increase profits might look tempting in the short term, but bad support will only lead to increased churn, eroding your profits just as quickly as you increased them.

 So, how can you better understand your ability to spend on support?
 Economies of scale, your position in the market, and your pricing should influence the way you think about spending on support.
-Here are few examples.
+Here are a few examples.

 Why can Apple afford to provide much better support than Dell?
 It’s price.
 A similarly specced computer from Apple and Dell will not be priced the same and may even vary by orders of magnitude.
 Put simply: the more you can charge for your product, the more support you can afford to provide.
 But figuring out how to charge more isn’t easy.
 In SaaS specifically, the more you can charge while not negatively impacting your retention rate proportionally, the more you can spend on support.